-Please note: As of April 3, Toronto will be under Ontario’s provincial shutdown.
+Please note: Toronto remains under Ontario’s Stay-at-Home order.
 This means you must stay at home as much as possible and only go out for necessities, including getting food, going to work, and getting exercise.
 If you go out, maintain the six-feet physical distancing guidelines and wear a mask.

 A beach in Ontario has been named the best in Canada for swimming, and it’s only a two hour drive from Toronto.

 Travel publisher Lonely Planet has released its list of the top 10 beaches in the country, and Ontario has come up swimmingly.